 The Ukrainian media reported that the Russian side repeated their demands for Kiev’s forces to vacate the remaining parts of the four eastern and southern regions that Moscow has annexed.
 Ukraine of course rejected the demand.
 Indeed, these talking points at the Istanbul meeting would have been a plateful for a meeting that lasted only for an hour and forty minutes.

-Notably, all this is happening against the backdrop of a ‘westernist’ tilt in the Turkish foreign policies during the past year following Erdogan’s re-election as president.
-Traditionally, the equations between Trump and Erdogan remained cordial and friendly.
-Suffice to say, Trump cam expect Erdogan’s cooperation in the peacemaking in Ukraine talks, where the Turkish leader’s excellent equations with Zelensky are an added factor, which was on display in Ankara yesterday.
+Notably, all this is happening against the backdrop of a ‘westernist’ tilt in Turkish foreign policies during the past year following Erdogan’s re-election.
+Traditionally, the equations between Trump and Erdogan have remained friendly.
+Suffice to say, Trump can expect Erdogan’s cooperation in the peacemaking in Ukraine, where the Turkish leader’s excellent equations with Zelensky are an asset, which was on display in Ankara yesterday.

 Moscow understands all this.
 Putin hastened to put behind the friction in Russo-Turkish relations in the downstream of the regime change in Syria last December to reach out to Erdogan on May 11 to discuss the direct talks between Russia and Ukraine in Istanbul.
 The Kremlin readout said Erdogan “expressed his full support for Russia’s proposal and emphasised his willingness to provide a venue for the talks in Istanbul.
 The Turkish side will offer all possible assistance in organising and holding talks aimed at achieving sustainable peace… The leaders have also expressed mutual interest in further expanding the bilateral ties in trade and investment and, in particular, implementing joint strategic projects in energy.”

-Erdogan is a difficult interlocutor to handle but Putin has been largely successful in keeping the relationship stable and (mostly) predictable.
-The Turkish factor can be a game changer if at some point Zelensky ceases to be the captive of the CoW4 (the four European musketeers of the so-called ‘coalition of the willing’ — Britain, France, Germany and Poland.)
+Erdogan is a difficult interlocutor but Putin has been largely successful in keeping the relationship stable and (mostly) predictable.
+The Turkish factor can be a game changer if at some point Zelensky ceases to be the captive of CoW4 (four European musketeers of the so-called ‘coalition of the willing’ — Britain, France, Germany and Poland.)
 Trust Erdogan to shift gear to an activist role.

 The CoW4 felt encouraged lately by a certain perception that Trump may impose draconian sanctions if Russia lacked sincerity of purpose.
-But so far, Trump has remained engaged with Putin.
-Last week, Trump stated that a breakthrough in the Ukraine conflict will be possible only out of summit between him and Putin.
-Suffice to say, the dramatic happenings in Turkey yesterday signify a setback to the CoW4.
+But so far, Trump remains engaged with Putin.
+Last week, Trump stated that a breakthrough in Ukraine conflict will be possible only via a summit with Putin.
+Suffice to say, the dramatic happenings in Turkey yesterday signify a setback for CoW4.

-Gen. Mordvichev, who is under Western sanctions, has a tough reputation as the commander of the 8th Guards Combined Arms Army of Russia’s Southern Military District, which was heavily involved in the devastating 2022 siege of Mariupol, and in the Battle of Avdiivka in 2023-2024, a turning point in the conflict in Ukraine.
-Gen. Mordvichev’s appointment comes amidst reports claiming that Russia is preparing to launch a major new offensive in Ukraine.
-Ukraine claims that over 650,000 Russian troops are presently deployed in Ukraine.
+Gen. Mordvichev, who is under Western sanctions, has a tough reputation as the commander of the 8th Guards Combined Arms Army of Russia’s Southern Military District, which was heavily involved in the devastating 2022 siege of Mariupol, and in the Battle of Avdiivka in 2023-2024, turning points in the Ukraine conflict.
+Gen. Mordvichev’s appointment comes amidst reports claiming that Russia is preparing to launch a major offensive in Ukraine.
+Over 650,000 Russian troops are presently deployed in Ukraine.